Bullock Creek (New Zealand)

 Bullock Creek or Punungairo is a river valley in the Paparoa National Park, located just north of Punakaiki on the West Coast of New Zealand.
 It includes a rare and nationally significant polje, a large, flat-floored depression within karst limestone.
 The Bullock Creek polje is New Zealand's only example of this type of landform.

 Access

-Bullock Creek Road road leaves State Highway 6 around 2 km north of the visitor centre at Punakaiki.
+Bullock Creek Road leaves State Highway 6 around 2 km north of the visitor centre at Punakaiki.
 It is a 6 km long gravel road that provides access to the polje area and to the mid-point of the Inland Pack Track.
 The road is prone to flooding and washouts during heavy rain.
 The end of Bullock Creek Road also provides access to the walking track to Cave Creek / Kotihotiho.
 Cave Creek is most known for the 1995 Cave Creek disaster, in which 14 people died following the collapse of a viewing platform.